DesunTech/code_review/setup-guide.md

 ### GitHub Actions

+To use this as a GitHub Action:

-1. Add the workflow file to `.github/workflows/ai-code-review.yml`
+1. Copy the workflow from `github-actions-workflow.txt` to `.github/workflows/ai-code-review.yml` in your repository.

 2. Add your API key as a repository secret:
-   - Go to Settings → Secrets → Actions
+   - Go to Settings → Secrets and variables → Actions
-   - Add `ANTHROPIC_API_KEY` with your API key
+   - Add `ANTHROPIC_API_KEY` with your API key value.

-3. The workflow will automatically run on:
+3. The workflow will run automatically on pull requests and pushes to main/develop.
+It:
+   - Checks out code
+   - Sets up Python
-   - Pull requests
+   - Installs dependencies
-   - Pushes to main/develop branches
+   - Detects language/project type
+   - Runs the AI reviewer
-   - Manual triggers
+   - Uploads report
+   - Comments on PR
+   - Sets commit status
+   - Runs additional static analysis and security scans

+4. Customize the workflow as needed, e.g., adjust fail-on severity or add more scans.

 ### GitLab CI/CD